 At least that's what Kevin Harvick meant to say about Joe Nemechek following their infamous All-Star Race qualifying dust-up in 2005, but Harvick's frustration hilariously turned the threat into somewhat of a tongue-twister.

 It all started after a chain-reaction crash caused by Tony Stewart that ended up sending Nemechek slamming into Harvick.
-While Nemechek apologized to Harvick in their post-race confrontation and tried to clarify that he didn't start the whole thing, Harvick was still salty about what Nemechek had said about him after that year's Daytona 500.
+While Nemechek apologized to Harvick during their post-race confrontation and tried to clarify that he didn't start the whole thing, Harvick was still salty about what Nemechek had said about him several months prior at Daytona.
+Here's a look at the brief exchange between the two after they were released from the infield care center:

 Kevin Harvick vs. Kyle Busch